 Most importantly, I am grateful to be where I am now.

-I wrote this for Creekside Journal in Greenville Illinois on request, but they never got back to me!
+I wrote this for Creekside Journal in Greenville Illinois on request in 2022, but they never got back to me!
 So here it is on the internet